 NOTE — This diagram shows one possible way of constructing the apparatus

-Fig. 11: Test Arrangement for Assessment of Porosity Of Hood Materials
+Fig. 11 Test Arrangement for Assessment of Porosity Of Hood Materials

 8.17.2.1 Testing head

 A testing head is consisting of a cylindrical vessel over which the test specimen is clamped by a clamping ring and screw.
 The head is fitted with a synthetic rubber gasket to make a seal against the test Specimen.